PIP breast implants: Consumer questions & answers

 A Clinical Advisory Committee (CMO CAC) was convened by the Chief Medical Officer (9 January 2012) to provide him with regular and frequent advice on clinical measures, risks and benefits, and communication strategies in response to health concerns related to PIP breast implants.
 The committee includes senior representatives of relevant clinical and consumer groups.

-The Government established access to one Medicare rebated MRI scan until 12 March 2013 to check the implants of women who have (or think they have) a PIP breast implant.
+The Government established access to one Medicare rebated MRI scan to check the implants of women who have (or think they have) a PIP breast implant.
+To find current information about the Medicare rebate for MRI services for patients with PIP breast implants, visit this Department of Health webpage.
 If these women develop symptoms of implant rupture, they will also be able to receive a Medicare rebate for MRI, regardless of whether or not their previous MRI was normal.

 - Will Medicare cover the cost of radiological investigation?